AkhilVinayakp/shopify-clone/README.md

 # Overview

-- Developed with html5 and css and TailwindCSS
+- Developed with html5 and  TailwindCSS
 - Mobile responsive